murkl/arch-os/docs/README.md

 ### For Gamer

-For native **Windows Gaming** install [Qemu](https://wiki.archlinux.org/title/QEMU) and enable GPU Passthrough.
-Then you can use an emulated [Microsoft Windows](https://www.microsoft.com/windows) with native GPU access.
+For native **Microsoft Windows Gaming** install [Qemu](https://wiki.archlinux.org/title/QEMU) and enable GPU Passthrough.
+Then you can use an emulated Microsoft Windows with native GPU access.
 For quick installation, have a look to this project: [quickpassthrough](https://github.com/HikariKnight/quickpassthrough)

 These are the general commands to maintain your Arch OS: